Home Page

 • Artist of the Month, January, 2001, AllThingsCherokee.com

-To my daughter, Christina, for creating this Web site and becoming a beader.
+• To my daughter, Christina, for creating this Web site, for her support and inspiration while creating her own amazing website All Things Cherokee, and for becoming a beader.

-To my daughter, Karen, for making my tear dress, her dad's ribbon shirt and her own wedding gown and letting me bead her cuffs and train.
+• To my daughter, Karen, an outstanding Cherokee gourd carver and finger weaver, for making my tear dress, her dad's ribbon shirt, her own wedding gown, and for letting me bead her cuffs and train.

 Wado, Martha Berry